 Submissions from writers of essays and fiction are always welcome.
 We are also keen to hear from artists whose work shares our ethic.
 Our poetry submissions window is now open until 30th April.

 If you would like to contribute please send your work to:

 Fiction and non-fiction: Please send 1 piece of between 500 and 5000 words, with a very short synopsis at the top. lnclude a short biography of up to 50 words.

-Art: From our next issue we will be featuring artists whose work has strong ecological themes and concerns wild animals.
+Art: We publish occasional artist profiles and we are always looking for art with a strong ecological theme.
 If you are a visual artist in any medium we would be delighted to hear from you.

 We will reply to you as soon as possible.
 Zoomorphic is run on a voluntary basis and we unfortunately do not have time to give feedback on submissions unsuitable for the magazine.